Rethinking 3D LiDAR Point Cloud Segmentation: Related Work

 \section{Related Work}

 In this section, we briefly review recent methods for LiDAR point cloud segmentation.
-Although CNN-based methods have achieved great success in 2D image segmentation, they cannot be directly applied to point cloud segmentation.
-This is because the point cloud is in an orderless structure and it is difficult to extract local features for 3D points.
-To handle this problem, permutation-invariant operations are adopted in PointNet~\cite{qi2017pointnet} to aggregate information.
-However, the local information is not taken into consideration in PointNet~\cite{qi2017pointnet}, which leads to performance loss.
+Although CNN-based methods have been very successful for 2D image segmentation, they cannot be directly applied to point cloud segmentation since point clouds do not have the grid structure of images.
+To handle this problem, permutation-invariant operations are adopted in PointNet~\cite{qi2017pointnet} to aggregate information, but the method does not capture local structures.
 This is addressed in PointNet++~\cite{qi2017pointnet} by gathering local information gradually.
-The gathering operations in PointNet~\cite{qi2017pointnet} and PointNet++~\cite{qi2017pointnet} are pooling operations which ignore the relative position in the local area.
-SpiderCNN~\cite{xu2018spidercnn} models this information by a polynomial and achieves better performance.
-The distribution of 3D points is usually unbalanced, which provides informative clues for the recognition.
-PointConv~\cite{wu2019pointconv} explicitly fuses density information into the architecture to improve model representation ability.
-PointCNN~\cite{li2018pointcnn} proposes a is a generalization of typical CNNs to feature learning from point clouds.
-3DMV~\cite{dai20183dmv} combines 2D and 3D features together for better predictions.
+The gathering operations in PointNet~\cite{qi2017pointnet} and PointNet++~\cite{qi2017pointnet} are pooling operations which ignore the relative position of 3D points in the local area.
+SpiderCNN~\cite{xu2018spidercnn} thus models this information by a polynomial.
+Since the distribution of 3D points is usually unbalanced in the 3D space, PointConv~\cite{wu2019pointconv} explicitly fuses density information into the architecture to improve the representation ability of the model.
+While PointCNN~\cite{li2018pointcnn} proposes a generalization of typical CNNs for feature learning on point clouds, 3DMV~\cite{dai20183dmv} combines 2D and 3D features together for better predictions.
 Apart from directly processing 3D information, TangentConv~\cite{tatarchenko2018tangent} projects local points to a tangent plane and applies 2D convolutions on it.
 The above methods are mainly designed for small-scale scenes with a limited number of points, especially for indoor scenarios.
-Different from them, SPGraph~\cite{landrieu2018large} is more suitable for large-scale scenes by defining super-point to extract compact representation.
-However, these methods do not take the distribution characteristic of LiDAR point clouds into consideration and are thus suboptimal in both performance and efficiency.
+Different from them, SPGraph~\cite{landrieu2018large} is more suitable for large-scale scenes by defining superpoints to extract compact representations.
+These methods, however, do not take the characteristic of the distribution of LiDAR point clouds into consideration and are thus suboptimal in both accuracy and efficiency.